-GCA Advises Clayton Dubilier & Rice and KKR on their $5.3 Billion Pending Purchase of Cloudera
+GCA Advises Clayton Dubilier & Rice and KKR on their $5.3 Billion Purchase of Cloudera

-GCA is pleased to announce that our clients, Clayton, Dubilier & Rice ("CD&R") and KKR, have entered into a definitive agreement to acquire Cloudera, (NYSE: CLDR), the enterprise data cloud company, in an all cash transaction valued at approximately $5.3 billion.
-The transaction will result in Cloudera becoming a private company and is expected to close in the second half of 2021.
+GCA is pleased to announce that our clients, Clayton, Dubilier & Rice ("CD&R") and KKR, have acquired Cloudera, (NYSE: CLDR), the enterprise data cloud company, in an all cash transaction valued at approximately $5.3 billion.
+The transaction resulted in Cloudera becoming a private company.

 The transaction delivers substantial value to Cloudera shareholders, who will receive $16.00 in cash per share, representing a 24% premium to the closing price as of May 28, 2021 and a 30% premium to the 30-day volume weighted average share price.